Why pursue a Graduate Certificate in Building Engineering?

 The program has 4 courses (16 credits) that can be completed in 2 semesters of part-time study.
 Students with high standing in their bachelor program and whose academic records satisfy the requirements for good standing in the Master’s Program in Building Engineering may apply for transfer to the MEng or MASc program.

-The program can be completed in one to three years.
+The program can be completed in one year.
 Students with high standing in their bachelor program and whose academic records satisfy the requirements for good standing in the Master’s Program in Building Engineering may apply for transfer to the Master’s program.